Frontiers4LCD/Frontiers4LCD.github.io/_pages/schedule.md

 layout: page
 permalink: /schedule/
 title: Schedule
 description: This workshop will be held in-person at ICML 2023 at the Hawaii Convention Center on July 28th 2023.
-The session will cover a tutorial, invited talks, contributed talks, posters, and a panel discussion.
+The session will cover a tutorial, invited talks, contributed talks and posters.
 The schedule in Hawaii Standard Time (GMT-10) can be found below. <b>(Click the talks to see their abstracts)</b>
 nav: true
 nav_order: 2
 ---